ysf-pixel/pyspot/README.md

 ---

 <div align="center">
-Made with ❤️ and Python
+Made with Python by some one who is sick of ads

 </div>